-- 3. Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals, and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - 4.
-Public safety entity: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of New Mexico, units of local government, and Tribal Nations.
+- 3. Health clinics, health centers, hospitals, or other medical providers: The list of health clinics, health centers, hospitals, and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - 4.
+Public safety entities: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of New Mexico, units of local government, and Tribal Nations.
 Included in the list of public safety entities is also the list of public safety answering points (PSAP) in the FCC PSAP registry. - 5.
 Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community colleges, minority serving institutions, Tribal colleges and universities, other universities, and other educational institutions. - 6.
 Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for New Mexico enumerated by the U.S. Department of Housing and Urban Development, as well as by contacting nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition, which maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD). - 7.
-Community support organizations: The list includes organizations identified by the OBAE, in the context of its multi-year broadband engagement work, that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals. - 8.
-Pueblos, Tribes, and Nations: This category of CAIs includes all of the facilities that are regarded as community anchor institutions by the Pueblos, Tribes, and Nations that do not fall into one of the categories noted above and facilitate greater use of broadband service by vulnerable populations. - 9.
-Other sources of data: OBAE also drew on State, Tribal, county, and municipal resources to identify additional eligible community anchor institutions that were not contained in the data sources listed above.
-In addition, OBAE used the Initial Proposal Volume I public comment process to ensure that all relevant institutions meeting the CAI criteria are included.
+Community support organizations: The list includes organizations identified by OBAE, in the context of its multi-year broadband engagement work, that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, aged individuals, and incarcerated individuals.
+Such facilities include boys and girls clubs, senior centers, job centers, daycares, youth centers, and detention centers.
+Facilities such as job centers and senior centers provide opportunities such as digital skills training, access to computers, and other programs to help enhance the use of broadband by aging individuals and unemployed individuals.
+Facilities such as boys and girls clubs, daycares, and youth centers provide digital training programs to children in addition to providing access to devices that enable access to broadband.
+As the digital world becomes steadily more important, people are learning to use devices and access broadband at steadily younger ages.
+Even a decade ago, NTIA provided grants for digital skills programs designed for young people, whose households are likely to be members of one or more covered populations, given the prevalence of covered populations in New Mexico.
+Several stakeholders commented that such centers should be included due to their existing and future roles in digital skills development, and no comments objected to their inclusion.
+Detention centers can facilitate greater use of broadband for incarcerated individuals by providing limited access to the internet for educational or rehabilitative programs.